PedroGarciaOT/FortifyDockerScripts/01-fortify-ssc/README.md

 docker cp fortify-ssc:/tools/fortify/sql .
 ```

-Is case you are using MySQL the JDBC URL will be something like this
+Is case you are using MariaDB the JDBC URL will be something like this
 ```
-jdbc:mysql://fortify-mysql:3306/ssc?connectionCollation=latin1_general_cs&rewriteBatchedStatements=true&useSSL=false
+jdbc:mysql://fortify-mysql:3306/ssc?sessionVariables=collation_connection=latin1_general_cs&rewriteBatchedStatements=true&useSSL=false
 ```

 In case you are planning to use several instances or in case you want to save disk space I recommend flattening the container into a new image.